VA Disability Rating Calculator

 A more complete VA disability calculator

 A VA disability calculator is only useful if it handles the rules that change the answer.
-This one uses the whole-person formula, applies the bilateral factor for qualifying arms, legs, and paired muscles, rounds the final number the way the VA does, and shows an estimated monthly compensation amount using the current VA rate table.
+This one follows the VA Combined Ratings Table, applies the bilateral factor for qualifying arms, legs, and paired skeletal muscles, rounds the final number the way the VA does, and shows an estimated monthly compensation amount using the current VA rate table.

 It also shows the math.
 You can see the raw combined rating, the rounded rating, whether the bilateral factor was applied, each step that produced the result, and how dependent status changes monthly pay.
 That matters because small details can move a rating from 40% to 50%, or from 90% to 100%.